isa-ulisboa/greends-dms-exercises/dms_ex_01_spreadsheets.md

 ### 1.3.
 Save data tables in csv text formats

-Saving files in csv (comma separated values) formats is one of the best ways to ensure compatibility with other programs.
+Saving files in csv (comma separated values) format is one of the best ways to ensure compatibility with other programs.
 Sometimes it is also necessary to change the character encoding of the file to ensure compatibility.
 In this exercise, the file `dados_sampleQLDB_ex01_code02.csv` will be opened and saved with a UTF-8 encoding.

 1. Open the file `dados_sampleQLDB_ex01_code02.csv` in Excel, with the import procedure described above.
 You must find out which character code and column separator are correct.